 Click on the 'Add' button and navigate to the .ADM file you extracted:

 Step 3) Close the window, and navigate to the newly added Chrome settings:

 User/Computer Configuration > Administrative Templates > Classic Administrative Templates (ADM) > Google > Google Chrome > URLs for which local IPs are exposed in WebRTC ICE candidates

 By default, this setting is set to 'Not configured'.
-Right-click this setting, and click 'Edit'.
+Right-click this setting, and click on 'Edit'.

 Set the setting to 'Enabled'.
 Click the 'Show' button, and add *edpro.cloud* to the list.
 If you use Classroom Cloud, add *imperosoftware.com* instead.
 The wildcards here are important.

-Click 'OK' and then 'Apply'.
-The group policy has now been configured.
+Click on 'OK' and then on 'Apply'.
+The group policy is now configured.

 If you have applied this to the local group policy, you can test it right away.
 Otherwise, perform a group policy update from a command prompt (gpupdate /force).